United States at the 1896 Summer Olympics: Shooting

 The Paine brothers contested only two events, taking the top two spots in the event in which they both competed, the military pistol.
 Sumner was the only one of the two to enter the free pistol, which he won.
 Waldstein was the third member of the American shooting contingent, competing in the military rifle event.

 Swimming

-Williams competed in two swimming events, with his results currently unknown.
+Williams competed in two swimming events, with his results currently being unknown (lost in the years since).